Perovskite nanocrystal: Crystal structure and twinning in nanocrystals

 The room temperature crystal structures of the various bulk lead-halide perovskites have been extensively studied and have been reported for the APbX3 perovskites.
 The average crystal structures of the nanocrystals tend to agree with those of the bulk.
 Studies have, however, shown that these structures are dynamic and deviate from the predicted structures due to the presence of twinned nanodomains.

 Surface chemistry

 Calculations as well as empirical observations have demonstrated that perovskite nanocrystals are defect-tolerant semiconductor materials.
 As a result, they do not require epitaxial shelling or surface passivation since they are insensitive to surface defect states.
 In general, the perovskite nanocrystal surface is considered to be both ionic and highly dynamic.
+However, the ionic properties caused the instability of perovskite nanocrystals in humid condition and the degradation process can be accelerated by photoirradiation, which can alter the electronic properties of nanocrystals.
 Initial reports utilized dynamically bound oleylammonium and oleate ligands that exhibited an equilibrium between bound and unbound states.
 This resulted in severe instability with respect to purification and washing, which was improved in 2018 with the introduction of zwitterionic ligands.
 The stability and quality of these colloidal materials was further improved in 2019 when it was demonstrated that deep traps could be generated by the partial destruction of the lead-halide octahedra, and that they could also be subsequently repaired to restore the quantum yield of nanocrystals.